What Do I Need to Know About the COVID-19 Vaccine?

 How Safe Are the COVID-19 Vaccines?

-Both vaccines have been proven to be safe and effective following clinical trials.
+All the currently approved vaccines have been proven to be safe and effective following clinical trials.
 The vaccines do not contain the live virus and cannot give you COVID-19.
-Two shots at specific intervals are required for both: Pfizer, 21 days apart; Moderna, 28 days apart.
+Two shots at specific intervals are required for Pfizer and Moderna: Pfizer’s shots are 21 days apart, and Moderna’s are 28 days apart.
+A booster is recommended for each at least six months after the second shot.
+The Johnson & Johnson vaccine has one initial dose, followed by a booster at least two months after the initial vaccination.

 How Do the Vaccines Work?